Paturages/ch-wiki/charting.md

 Accepted audio formats:
 * .ogg
 * .mp3
+Accepted album art formats:
+* .png
+* .jpg
 ## song.ini Metadata
 The song.ini provides metadata for the song, including name and artist.

+The first line of the file should be `[song]`.
+Each parameter has its own line.
+To set a parameter, put it in this format (in this example, the name is set): `name = Soulless 4` (spaces optional)
 #### Required Field
 ```
 name